PAYLHORSE-Software/Jodot/README.md

 ## THE CHOPPING BLOCK

-Jodot aims to be language idiomatic, and is thus selective and experimental.
+Jodot aims to be language idiomatic, and can thus be deemed as experimentally selective.
 For a traditional alternative, see the aforementioned godot-rust, an excellent library.
 With that said, here's the gist of it:

-Jodot's version of the user class is an **Extension Entity**.
+Jodot's version of the custom extension class is an **Extension Entity**.

 **Methods, or member functions, have been abolished.** Except from this abolishment are the **ready**, **process**, **physics process**, **input**, **enter tree** and **exit tree** virtual methods, which can be declared as members of an Extension Entity.